 Forage and feed quality analysis is often referred to as forage and feed testing.
-It involves determining nutrient levels in forages and feeds and is one of the most effective feed and forage management tools.
-This eliminates guesswork when trying to match forage and feed supplies to animal nutrient requirements, designing supplemental feeding programs, and evaluating forage production.
+It involves determining nutrient levels in forages and feeds, and it is one of the most effective feed and forage management tools.
+Lab analysis eliminates guesswork when matching forage and feed supplies to animal nutrient requirements, designing supplemental feeding programs, and evaluating forage production.

-Although many forage producers advertise forages as "leafy," "green," or "high quality," based on visual appraisal, this can be inaccurate.
+Many forage producers advertise forages as "leafy," "green," or "high quality," based on visual appraisal, but this can be inaccurate.
 Visual appraisal often does not reflect forage nutrient content.
 Feeds are sometimes sold without detailed nutrient composition values and/or with vague ingredient listings.
 Laboratory analysis is the recommended way to determine forage and feed nutrient content.

 Submit feed and forage samples to a certified laboratory for analysis.
-This practice can give producers an idea of the nutritional value of the feed, which in turn can drive management decisions such as whether or not to supplement and how much to supplement.
-Not knowing the nutritive value of a feedstuff can lead to less than optimum resource management such as not supplementing enough or spending excess money supplementing animals that do not need it.
+Knowing the nutritional value of the feed can drive management decisions, including whether or not to supplement feed.
+Not knowing the nutritive value of a feedstuff can lead to less than optimum resource management such as not supplementing feed enough or wasting money on unneeded supplements.
 Knowing how to interpret and use feed and forage analysis results is important for livestock producers.